Meet the NEWTON alumni who’ve been featured in the Forbes 30 under 30

 Former student of Global Business and Management Lumír Kunz had his first business ideas before his 18th birthday.
 After working with brokerage group Axiory, he founded Inspiron, which aimed to connect entrepreneurial students with successful people around the world.
 There, he gained a lot of useful experience, although the business eventually had to be wound down.
 Since then, he’s been working on setting up Aukro, a Czech eBay competitor.

 According to Lumír, every start-up entrepreneur should ask himself one question: "What value do I bring to my customers?
 You need to be clear about how it will make life easier for them, and whether you will solve a problem for them or entertain them.
-Then, you should constantly check these hypotheses and ideas with target customers and ask them how much they are willing to pay for your solution".
+Then, you should constantly check these hypothesis and ideas with target customers and ask them how much they are willing to pay for your solution".

 Lukáš Žďárský and Jakub Zajíc,